 We offer generous financial aid packages to help fill the gap between what students and their families are expected to provide (as determined by the Free Application for Federal Student Aid, or FAFSA), and what it will cost to attend the university.
 At Willamette, 99 percent of students receive financial aid.
-This aid comes in a variety of forms, including merit-based scholarships of up to \$25,000, competitive scholarships in areas of co-curricular talent or involvement, need-based grants and scholarships, <a href="mailto:students-s
+This aid comes in a variety of forms, including merit-based scholarships of up to \$27,000, competitive scholarships in areas of co-curricular talent or involvement, need-based grants and scholarships, student employment and low-interest loans.

-Undergraduate Tuition & Fees (2019-20)
+Undergraduate Tuition & Fees (2020-21)